 If any problem such as high vibration occurs, hot alignment checking will be only effective and helpful as a troubleshooting aid and/or for finding the appropriate countermeasures to take.
 It is not recommended hot alignment checking by using dial indicators on coupling hubs or anywhere else after a few hours or more of running, because the temperature of the equipment will change very quickly after shutdown.

 Typical operational experience data for the best hot alignment are as follows:

 - Vertical thermal expansion growth of all equipment shall be calculated based on actual temperature measurement at supports under normal operating conditions.

-- Install the alignment jig also known as Alignment fixture to shaft B and attach the dial indicator to the jig as illustrated in Fig. 1.
+- Install the alignment jig also known as the Alignment fixture to shaft B and attach the dial indicator to the jig as illustrated in Fig. 1.

 - Turn Shaft B Once to check for normal contact between the dial indicator on Shaft A.

-- Then turn Shaft A by 180 degree, then with Shaft A at this position, turn Shaft B once to check for normal contact with the dial indicator on Shaft A. then bring a dial indicator at the top of the shaft and set it at zero.
+- Then turn Shaft A by 180 degrees, then with Shaft A at this position, turn Shaft B once to check for normal contact with the dial indicator on Shaft A. then bring a dial indicator at the top of the shaft and set it at zero.

-- Remove the alignment jig from Shaft B and attach it to Shaft A. Set the dial indicator above shaft B and perform the same measurements as mentioned above (Refer Example 2 in Fig 2)
+- Remove the alignment jig from Shaft B and attach it to Shaft A. Set the dial indicator above shaft B and perform the same measurements as mentioned above (Refer to Example 2 in Fig 2)

 The alignment jig used for this must be free of any deflection to minimize measurement errors.